ManuelVillarVitoria/JS-FetchAPI-Axios-Cargando-ArchivosLocales-RestAPI/README.md

 _3.-Upload a file .JSON._

-_All this dynamically through Javascript using FETCH API and AXIOS._
+_All this dynamically through Javascript using FETCH API._

 ### Settings 🔧